Business Communication is Receiver-Centric

 Relationship Quality

 The quality of the existing relationship is a critical component of receiver analysis because it can help guide decisions about how to communicate particular messages.
-In most basic terms, a relationship can vary along a continuum from negative to positive, as well as vary in intensity.
+In most basic terms, a relationship can vary along a continuum from negative to positive and vary in intensity.
 Positive relationships can be weakly or strongly positive, and the same goes for negative relationships.
 Relationships can be characterized in any number of ways.
 Here are a few:

 suspicious ← → trustworthy